tfij/check-tfij-style/README.md

 Since 1.5.0

-Verify if method or constructor contains empty lines.
+Verify if the method or constructor contains empty lines.
 This check is to promote small methods with a single responsibility.

-Empty lines in methods are a bed practice.
+Empty lines in methods are a bad practice.
 Usually, an empty line in a method separates logical parts.
 If the method has several logical parts, it is worth dividing it into smaller ones and expressing these logical parts in the method names.